jedisct1/libsodium-doc/quickstart/README.md

 First, read the previous section.
 In most cases, signing a message in addition to encrypting it is not required.

-If you really need to sign and encrypt, possibly for signatures to be publicly verified, consider using [signcryption](https://github.com/jedisct1/libsodium-signcryption).
+If you really need to sign and encrypt a message, possibly for signatures to be publicly verified, consider using [signcryption](https://github.com/jedisct1/libsodium-signcryption).

 Alternatively, signing key pairs can be [converted to X25519 key exchange key pairs](../advanced/ed25519-curve25519.md).
+This can be used to encrypt and sign independently.

 However, this is not recommended and usually not necessary.
 Prefer using distinct key pairs instead.